fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

-The extension defined herein MAY be appended to any of the above listed messages and SHOULD be appended whenever required to identify an unnumbered interface and when local policy or security considerations do not supersede this requirement.
+The extension defined herein MAY be appended to any of the above listed messages and SHOULD be appended whenever required to identify the node and when local policy or security considerations do not supersede this requirement.

 ## C-Type Meaning in a Node Identification Object